 Planet Hollywood is a young and hip resort themed on Hollywood Glamour, much like the famed restaurant the Hotel is branded on.
-Naturally, you would expect the Dining Scene to be equally down with the kids and a reflection of Hollywood allure.
-There are a large number of restaurants, bars, and eateries in the resort and these in the most part live up to expectations, and on top of this, the location of the resort means there are a whole host of fantastic dining options available to those staying at the Planet Hollywood Resort.
+Naturally, you would expect the dining scene to be equally down with the kids and a reflection of Hollywood allure.
+There are a large number of restaurants, bars, and eateries in the resort and these for the most part live up to expectations, and on top of this, the location of the resort means there are a whole host of fantastic dining options available to those staying at the Planet Hollywood Resort.

 While there are some fantastic options in the resort its location right at the center of the strip is what makes Planet Hollywood a great place to stay if you are looking for dining options.

 Let’s get the confusion out of the Way.
 There is no Planet Hollywood Restaurant at the Planet Hollywood Hotel.
 But there is one in Vegas.
 You will find the original Planet Hollywood Las Vegas over in the Forum Shops.
 This was simply as the restaurant opened before the resort and casino and simply stayed over in that location.

 Planet Hollywood no longer owns the Hotel and just licenses the Brand to Caesars, so moving the Restaurant would possibly mean they needed to give up ownership of that too so they have kept it over in the Forum Shops.

 Instead, inside the Resort is the Cafe Hollywood.
 A completely unrelated, but remarkably similar concept restaurant, we will take a look at the below.